The Thin Man Goes to the Head

-I’ve just been reading Dashiell Hammett’s The Thin Man again after some decades and discovered something odd in it.
+I’ve just been reading Dashiell Hammett’s The Thin Man again and discovered something odd in it.
 Well, two things.
 First this:

 “I called the desk on the telephone and asked them to send up our mail.
 There were a couple of letters for Nora, one for me, some belated Christmas cards (including one from Larry Crowley, which was a copy of Haldeman-Julius Little Blue Book Number 1534….How to Test Your Urine at Home).”